douniabendib/LEARN-PYTHON-THE-A-TO-Z-/Functions/README.md

 print(intro)
 """Your name is John and you are 30 years old.
 You are 1.8 meters tall and weigh 80 kilograms."""

+# Printing vs. Returning

+Some new developers get hung up on the difference between print() and return.

+It can be particularly confusing when the test suite we provide simply prints the output of your functions to the console.
+It makes it seem like print() and return are interchangeable, but they are not!

+* print() is a function that:
+	- Prints a value to the console.
+	- Does not return a value.
+* return is a keyword that:
+	- Ends the current function's execution.
+	- Provides a value (or values) back to the caller of the function.
+	- Does not print anything to the console (unless the return value is later print()ed).